Interdealer broker BGC Partners to buy rival RP Martin

 Their troubles have been deepened by years of very low interest rates, which have reduced revenue from trading products such as interest-rate swaps.

-Many interdealer brokers, including market leader ICAP IAP.L, have axed jobs, cut costs and repositioned into faster-growing areas like electronic trading and post-trade services to cope.
+Many interdealer brokers, including RP Martin and market leader ICAP, have axed jobs, cut costs and repositioned into faster-growing areas like electronic trading and post-trade services to cope.

-Analysts have said that in this environment, the number of major players in the industry, currently at five -- ICAP, Tullett TLPR.L, BGC, GFI Group GFIG.N and Tradition (CFT.S) -- should be reduced to three or even two.
+Analysts have said that in this environment, the number of major players in the industry, currently at five -- ICAP, Tullett, BGC, GFI Group and Tradition -- should be reduced to three or even two.

 And there are signs of consolidation.
 BGC is pursuing a takeover of GFI and Tullett bought oil broker PVM earlier this year.